Updated: Mar 2

 Mosiah 2:12 I say unto you that as I have been suffered to spend my days in your service, even up to this time, and have not sought gold nor silver nor any manner of riches of you; 13 Neither have I suffered that ye should be confined in dungeons, nor that ye should make slaves one of another, nor that ye should murder, or plunder, or steal, or commit adultery; nor even have I suffered that ye should commit any manner of wickedness, and have taught you that ye should keep the commandments of the Lord, in all things which he hath commanded you— 14 And even I, myself, have labored with mine own hands that I might serve you, and that ye should not be laden with taxes, and that there should nothing come upon you which was grievous to be borne—

-This is in contrast to Alma 1:4 above where the order of Nehor is explained.
+Changing gears from King Noah, this is in contrast to Alma 1:4 above where the order of Nehor professes that everyone will be saved.

 Mosiah 3:19 For the natural man is an enemy to God, and has been from the fall of Adam, and will be, forever and ever, unless he yields to the enticings of the Holy Spirit, and putteth off the natural man and becometh a saint through the atonement of Christ the Lord, and becometh as a child, submissive, meek, humble, patient, full of love, willing to submit to all things which the Lord seeth fit to inflict upon him, even as a child doth submit to his father.

 Where’s our less than the dust mentality?
-We’re so special we hardly even need a Savior!
+We’re taught that we are so special we hardly even need a Savior!
 I mean, we were the Lord’s very best!
 People from earlier dispensations will be in awe of us who came in the last days!
 Is that not what we get taught?

 Yea, wo be unto him that hearkeneth unto the precepts of men, and denieth the power of God, and the gift of the Holy Ghost!
 Yea, wo be unto him that saith: We have received, and we need no more!

-If you are saved because you are of a certain religion, and you are not remotely interested in knowing how to come unto Christ and be saved, because you feel you have already received salvation and have no need of more, I would carefully re-examine that belief.
+If you believe you are saved because you are a member of a certain religion, you will also believe that you have no need to learn how to come unto Christ to be saved.
+I testify to you that that is the condition that woes are pronounced against.
+"Wo unto them that say we have received, and we need no more!"
+I would carefully re-examine that belief.
 And then work out your salvation with fear and trembling before the Lord.
 He is mighty to save, and denies no one who comes unto Him.

-So as Alma, who heard Abinadi, lamented for participating in unrighteousness and serving its cause, I too lament and repent for not trusting the Spirit when God would try to show me disparity between the scriptures and my beliefs, and I would not look.
+So as Alma, who heard Abinadi, lamented for participating in unrighteousness and serving its cause, I too lament and repent for not trusting the Spirit when God would try to show me disparity between the scriptures and my religious beliefs, and I would not look.
 I would not question.
 I questioned God.
-Because man said, “Question prophet bad,” and then man told me who the prophet was.
+Because from a general conference pulpit it is often said, “Question prophet bad.”
+But it is also told from that pulpit who the prophet is.
+See the problem?

 Found in the Official Declaration 1 of the D&C: